-Hedgepath, LLC has allocated space for our use in its offices in Tampa, Florida, for which we currently pay apro-rated portion of the rent of approximately \$1,399 per month.
+We lease our corporate offices in Tampa, Florida, for which we currently pay rent of approximately \$3,500 per month.

 Corporate History

 We were founded under the name "Commonwealth Biotechnologies, Inc." in Virginia in 1992, and completed an initial public offering in October 1997 (we refer to our company prior to our emergence from bankruptcy as CBI).
 CBI previously provided, on a contract basis, specialized life sciences services to the pharmaceutical and biotechnology sector.
 On January 20, 2011, CBI filed a voluntary petition for bankruptcy.
 We recommenced our business operations in August 2013 as a Delaware corporation following the emergence of CBI from its voluntary bankruptcy.